quenphil42/DCMotor_enslav/README.md

 We will be using the NUCLEO-G474RE board with a custom made shield.
 The shield is required to control the inverter.
 The team used Doxygen as documentation generation software.
-User defined values are set via wildcards (ex: int a = 256; ==> int a = BUFFER_SIZE;) User defined Variables are written with a capital letter on each word fro easy identification (ex: int userDefinedVariable;)
+User defined values are set via wildcards (ex: int a = 256; ==> int a = BUFFER_SIZE;) User defined Variables are written with a capital letter on each word for easy identification (ex: int userDefinedVariable;)

 ## 1. Config
 To start off, we configure the NUCLEO pins to the configuration givven right bellow: